 Testing the decay of vibration over distance in a mechanical structure is very challenging.
 All test structures have to be finite, and sound reflecting from the ends causes interference, modal activity, etc. and confuses the readings a bit.
-Since lab test samples essentially always have to be smaller than real world constructions, this will lead to conservative estimates of decay over distance in the smaller structures (as some of the vibration at any point is reflected).
+Since lab test samples essentially always have to be smaller than real-world constructions, this will lead to conservative estimates of decay over distance in the smaller structures (as some of the vibrations at any point is reflected).
 Nonetheless, this simple test illustrates, conservatively, the performance of the Green Glue noiseproofing sealant in this regard.

 This Diagram Illustrates the Basic Test Setup